-LU joins hands with BOC Life's Live Young Rewards Program (Live Young) to promote gerontechnology and smart ageing.
+Lingnan University (LU) joins hands with BOC Life's Live Young Rewards Program (Live Young) to promote gerontechnology and smart ageing.
 As a cross-sectoral collaboration, LU and Live Young, together with Quality HealthCare Medical Services Limited (QHMS) and the world-renowned smart watch brand Garmin, have launched a gerontech-related, theme-based research project.
 The project will last for four months and will encourage older adults, their families, and LU students as well as LU gerontech ambassadors to learn about health practices, and the use of different smart watch and health monitoring mobile applications in different age groups.
-Data will be collected through experiential workshops, smart device and mobile application testing, follow-up questionnaires, focus group interviews, and individual interviews.
+The research data will be collected through experiential workshops, smart device and mobile application trial, follow-up questionnaires, focus group interviews, and individual interviews.
 The project also explores the effectiveness of gerontechnology in improving older adults’ social life and intergenerational harmony.

-Their first event, Gerontech Health Experience Day, was held in the LU Jockey Club Gerontech-X Lab in August which extended participants’ knowledge and interest in health management and gerontechnology.
-On the day of the event, all older adults participating in the project were given a smart watch by Live Young, who hope that by using the device with its connection to the mobile app, older adults will start to use gerontechnology in their daily lives.
-To help participants understand health monitoring smart devices and how to read them, representatives of QHMS also shared professional health tips and taught them how to monitor their own health by using smart technologies.
-The concept of online medical consultation was also introduced.
+The first event, Gerontech Health Experience Day, was held in the LU Jockey Club Gerontech-X Lab this month, and aimed to extend participants’ knowledge and interest in health management and gerontechnology.
+On the day of the event, a smart watch by Live Young was passed to all older adults participants as a gift, by using the device with its connection to a mobile app, older adults can start to use smart healthcare technology in their daily lives.
+QHMS representatives were there supporting the participants in understanding the functions of the health monitoring smart device and how to read the data to manage their own health, as well as sharing professional health tips with the participants.
+The concept of online healthcare video consultation was also introduced.